 Welcome to WALS Online

 The first version of WALS was published as a book with CD-ROM in 2005 by Oxford University Press.
 The first online version was published in April 2008.
-Both are superseeded by the current online version, published in April 2011.

 How to use WALS Online